dottxt-ai/outlines/docs/cookbook/prompting-techniques/simtom-simulation-theory-of-mind.md

 # SimToM (Simulation Theory of Mind)

-SimToM is a prompting technique that leverages a language model's ability to simulate different perspectives or mental states.
+[SimToM](http://arxiv.org/abs/2311.10227) is a prompting technique that leverages a language model's ability to simulate different perspectives or mental states.
 It involves instructing the model to imagine itself as a specific entity (e.g. a person, character, or even object) and respond from that perspective.
 This technique aims to generate more nuanced, context-aware responses by encouraging the model to consider the knowledge, biases, and thought processes of the simulated entity.

-Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example